Shawscope: Volume Three (Blu-ray Review – Part 1)

 To no-one’s surprise, the runaway success of the first film meant that there were more adventures in store for the titular disabled sword master.
 The sequel actually surpasses the first in that it overcomes some of its clunkier aspects, and opts for a story that’s solely about Fang Gang leading a group of young martial artists into the lion’s den and saving their fathers.
 It takes some time getting there, but in a natural sort of way that allows Fang Gang to give his wife the respect she deserves since she’s expressly against his participating in any kind of martial arts.
 Only after they’re exposed to the horrors of the real world do they both agree that it’s the right thing to do.
 In terms of the fight scenes themselves, there’s many more of them with a much larger cast and a seemingly endless supply of sword-wielding extras, eager to clash metal with each other.
 It’s a far more ambitious effort as Fang Gang faces off against all eight opponents and their servants one at a time, leading to one bloody showdown after another.
 Unfortunately, it would be the last time Jimmy Wang Yu would inhabit the main role.
 After appearing in the follow-up The Chinese Boxer, he broke his contract with Shaw Brothers, which they were none too pleased with.
 However, it wouldn’t be the final time that the one-armed swordsman would appear.

 Return of the One-Armed Swordsman was shot by directors of photography Kung Mu-To (aka Yukio Miyagi) on 35mm film with anamorphic lenses, finished photochemically, and presented in the aspect ratio of 2.35:1.
-Arrow Video presents the film from a 2024 2K restoration by Arrow Films in collaboration with L’Immagine Ritrovata, the Hong Kong Film Archive, and Celestial Pictures, with grading by Dragon DI, Wales.
+Arrow Video presents the film from a 2024 2K restoration by Arrow Films in collaboration with L’Immagine Ritrovata, the Hong Kong Film Archive, and Celestial Pictures, with grading by R3store Studios.
 Like its predecessor, it maintains a bitrate mostly between 20 and 30Mbps, sometimes even reaching above that.
 It also offer a very tight layer of natural film grain and high levels of fine detail.
 The color palette features an attractive range of hues in the varying costumes and environments, as well as natural flesh tones, deep blacks, and excellent contrast.
 The image is also stable and clean, appearing quite organic.
 Truly, it’s one of the best presentations included with this release.

 Audio is included in Mandarin or English 1.0 DTS-HD Master Audio with optional English subtitles for the Mandarin audio and English SDH for the English audio.
 The Mandarin track has a mild natural hiss and is much more full bodied than most tracks of the same vintage, with good balance for the various elements.
 The English track is a much narrower, distortion-laden experience, and overtly cleaner in contrast.
 The dubbing for the English track is actually not too bad, but the Mandarin track is by far the best choice, for performances, as well as the quality of the audio.